Hack/Make is written by Nick Wynja and is about creativity, craftsmanship, and working smarter.

 Hack vs. Make

 Hacking, both with code and life, has become popular.
 A hack is a way to take a shortcut around something difficult and get a result that will help you make progress, whether that solution is elegant or not.
-The progression is the good part of hacking but by only ever taking shortcuts you can miss the bigger picture.
+The progression is the good part of hacking but by only ever taking shortcuts you can miss out on a lot.

 Making is design.
-Design is learning about what you’re trying to accomplish, what time, resources, and attention constraints we have, and joining that with a desire to make something beautiful.
+Design is learning about what you’re trying to accomplish, what time, resources, and attention constraints we have, and joining that with a desire to solve problems in beautiful ways.

-Both have places in our toolbox as we try to progress through life constantly becoming better.
+Both have places in our toolbox as we try to work smarter and become better people.
 Sometimes taking shortcuts makes us better.
 Sometimes spending hours, days, months planning something and doing it right sets the path of us becoming better.

-I post links about things I find interesting and that are relatable.
+I post links about things I find interesting and that relatable to the thread of ideas posted here.
 I publish essays that I hope will shift or refine perspectives.
-I write technical things about Macs that might help your workflows.
+I write technical things about Macs and iOS that might help you set up your scaffolding.

 You can follow Hack/Make via Twitter, RSS, or Mailing list.